TheComamba/ursa_lumi/Documentation/Generation_Algorithm.md

 $$ \frac{L_\ast}{L_\odot} > d^2 10^ \frac{m_< - 0.2}{2.5}$$

-This defines an easy to calculate luminous intensity threshold below which generated stars can be discarded.
+This defines an easy to calculate luminous intensity limit below which generated stars can be discarded.

 To find the luminous intensity of a star, the [PARSEC data for stellar evolution trajectories](https://people.sissa.it/~sbressan/CAF09_V1.2S_M36_LT/) is used, which can be accessed via the [parsec_access](https://crates.io/crates/parsec_access) Rust crate.